igstan/igstan.ro/posts/2014-08-13-run-a-single-specs2-example-from-sbt.md

 <pre class="terminal">sbt&gt; testOnly -- -ex "this is example two"</pre>

-This works, but the reporter will show even the names of the groups that haven't been run, which makes it hard to figure out where's the actual failed test.
+This works, but the test reporter will show even the names of the groups that haven't been run, which makes it hard to figure out where's the actual failed test.
 For this reason, the command I'm actually using is akin to this one:

 <pre class="terminal">sbt&gt; testOnly *ExampleSpec -- -ex "this is example two"</pre>